Maurice Clarett: National Football League

-2005 NFL Draft
+2005 NFL draft

-In an unexpected move, Clarett was drafted in the 2005 NFL Draft with the final pick of the 3rd round (#101 overall) by the Denver Broncos.
-Many experts felt that he would fall to the 6th or 7th round, if he was drafted at all; the Pittsburgh Steelers, a team that was in possible need of a running back due to the uncertain future of Jerome Bettis, publicly said that they would not draft Clarett.
+In an unexpected move, Clarett was drafted in the 2005 NFL draft with the final pick of the third round (#101 overall) by the Denver Broncos.
+Many experts felt that he would fall to the sixth or seventh round, if he was drafted at all; the Pittsburgh Steelers, a team that was in possible need of a running back due to the uncertain future of Jerome Bettis, publicly said that they would not draft Clarett.
 (Bettis ended up returning for what would be his final NFL season.)
 However, Clarett turned out to be unimpressive in the Denver Broncos' preseason training camp.
 As Clarett had not played a game in two years or practiced in over a year, he entered training camp weighing 248 pounds, more than 20 pounds overweight.
 He was also slow to recover from an injury.

-Despite his unimpressive training camp, Clarett signed a four-year contract on July 28, 2005 with the Broncos in which he gave up $413,000 of guaranteed money in order to secure an incentive-laden deal.
+Despite his unimpressive training camp, Clarett signed a four-year contract on July 28, 2005, with the Broncos in which he gave up $413,000 of guaranteed money in order to secure an incentive-laden deal.
 Clarett signed this deal against the advice of his former agents, Steve Feldman and Josh Luchs.
 Clarett's motivation was to replace the proposed deal with a package that would pay him first-round money if he rushed for 1,000 yards in multiple seasons.

 However, after further disappointments and incidents with his coaches and never playing a preseason game, Clarett was released on waivers on August 28, 2005, only a month after signing a contract and before playing a down in the NFL.
 As is standard procedure in the NFL, for a 24-hour period after his release, other teams could have claimed him and taken on his contract.
-After that 24-hour period, he was freed from his contract and able to negotiate with any team, but no team expressed interest.
+After that 24-hour period, Clarett was freed from his contract and able to negotiate with any team, but no team expressed interest.